ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 of the same Message, the application must invoke Receive again.

-Multiple invocations of ReceivedPartial deliver data for the same Message by passing the same MessageContext, until the endOfMessage flag is delivered or a ReceiveError occurs.
+Multiple invocations of ReceivedPartial deliver data for the same Message by passing the same MessageContext and msgRef, until the endOfMessage flag is delivered or a ReceiveError occurs.
 All partial blocks of a single Message are delivered in order without gaps.
 This event does not support delivering discontiguous partial Messages.